otrv4/otrv4/otrv4.md

 #### Auth-R message

-This is the second message of the DAKE.
+This is the second message of the DAKEZ.
 Alice sends it to Bob to commit to a choice of her ECDH ephemeral key and her DH ephemeral key, and acknowledgment of Bob's ECDH ephemeral key and DH ephemeral key.
 This acknowledgment includes a validation that Bob's ECDH key is on the curve Ed448 and his DH key is in the